deebuls/deebuls.github.io/_posts/2014-07-19-Om-Shanthi-Oshaana.md

 But Giri has a background and he is not towards pooja who is still 17 and makes it clear to her to concentrate on her studies.. boo:thumbsdown: .. not good .
 Now Pooja goes for her higher studies as doctor.
 Life has moved on she is living a mechanical life but wait she still has  the gift given by Giri.
 Hmm so she has not moved on.
 Here comes Dr. Prasad Varkey .. whistle pood:clap: for Vineeth Srinivasan.
 A young dashing succesful Doctor and guess what he befriends Pooja.
-They laugh ha ha , they chat , they move around and LOVE:heart:..oops soory  <del>LOVE</del> But they dont fall in love, they are friends.
+They laugh ha ha , they chat , they move around and LOVE:heart:..oops soory  NO <del>LOVE</del> They dont fall in love, they are friends.
 She talks to him about her lost love and he supports her and asks her to go for him.

-Also a character Jacob Tharackan a fun loving Jolly good person meets Pooja.
-A very apt role by Lal Jose.
+Also a interesting character Jacob Tharackan a fun loving Jolly good person meets Pooja.
+A very apt role by played Lal Jose.

 Now how Pooja with advices from Annie teacher, Dr Prasad and Jacob faces her life the movie unviels itself.
 Not to forget the role of Oshana and Ohm Shanti.
 Its a take away:v:.